Pros

 Negative Shopify POS Reviews & Complaints

 Reviews for Shopify POS are generally positive, but there are also a good number of negative reviews and complaints.
 Shopify Inc. is accredited by the Better Business Bureau and has an A+ rating.
-However, the company has had 317 complaints closed over the last three years.
-Some of the most common complaints found in Shopify POS reviews include:
+However, the company has had over 200 complaints closed over the last 12 months.
+It is worth noting that the company is responsive to user complaints.

 - Bugs and errors